Mortal Kombat Main Character Index

 - Jerk Justifications: It's revealed in 11 that his father told him "Hungry people eat lunch; humble people serve it."
 Past Johnny uses this to justify his arrogant attitude, but Present Johnny has none of it.Present Johnny Cage: Dad was an asshole!
 Hollywood made us an even bigger one!

-- Jerk with a Heart of Gold: During Jax's chapter in 9, Johnny, Raiden, and Jax find themselves stuck at the Kombat Armory, when he probes Jax's relationship with Sonya.note Johnny, being himself, makes his intentions with Sonya a little less than subtle.
+- Jerk with a Heart of Gold: Possibly his defining character trait.
+During Jax's chapter in 9, Johnny, Raiden, and Jax find themselves stuck at the Kombat Armory, when he probes Jax's relationship with Sonya.note Johnny, being himself, makes his intentions with Sonya a little less than subtle.
 This prompts Jax to challenge Johnny to a fight right there and then.
 However, afterwards, he brushes it off later and even good-naturedly jokes about it after they find Sonya.
-By the time of MKX, he has mellowed out almost to the point of being a straight up Nice Guy.
+By the time of X, he's almost to the point of being a straight up Nice Guy.

 - Jerkass Realization: